 Welcome to the Terakeet Digital Marketing Recap for June.
 Over the last month, we’ve been gathering and analyzing some of the most impactful articles from around the digital marketing realm.
-In this month’s edition, we’ll be the key topics and insights that will help you maintain an effective marketing strategy, and also keep you on course within the constantly evolving digital marketing landscape.
+In this month’s edition, we’ll be featuring key topics and insights that will help you maintain an effective marketing strategy, and also keep you on course within the constantly evolving digital marketing landscape.

 Influencer Marketing News